Fussmatte/SierraDeathGenerator/README.md

 Fork details
 =============================
-Fork by (Reese Rivers)[https://twitter.com/ReeseTheRivers].
+Fork by [Reese Rivers](https://twitter.com/ReeseTheRivers).
 Adds accented characters for (mainly) Spanish, German and Esperanto to some generators.